Welshie-Sec/Learning-Projects/WAZUH SIEM and XDR/README.md

 3. Install the Wazuh agent on the linux machine.
 4. Test Wazuh functionality, make sure what it's seeing works.
 5. Pull up a Kali and start throwing things at it.
 Think I'll primarily use burpsuite.

+Not sure yet what to record but speaking may cause issues elsewhere so I'm not sure the proper way to convey information.